CooperWallace/Notemanager/readme.md

 used by `notemgr`.

 - Allow for editing variables to be used with courses
+- (?)
+Archiving of Course straight to tar
+- (?)
+Archiving of compiled pdf straight to tar

 `notemgr-compile` - Used to compile notes for a course